ryanhouston/salesfarce/README.md

 # SalesFarce!

-This is a just a simple little proof-of-concept for creating an application that integrates with SalesForce via OAuth2 authentication and the Salesforce REST API through use of the [databasedotcom](http://github.com/heroku/databasedotcom) gem.
+This is just a simple little proof-of-concept for creating an application that integrates with SalesForce via OAuth2 authentication and the Salesforce REST API through use of the [databasedotcom](http://github.com/heroku/databasedotcom) gem.